ghDRoos/sh-collectd/README.md

 ## net2collectd

-A script that takes the output of a P1 connection via [ser2net](https://github.com/cminyard/ser2net) and converts it to the collectd test protocol.
+A shell script that takes the output of a P1 connection via [ser2net](https://github.com/cminyard/ser2net) and converts it to the collectd [plain text protocol](https://collectd.org/wiki/index.php/Plain_text_protocol).

 ### Requirements

-You need to setup the ser2net daemon on a system that has the P1 connection(s) to your smart meter(s).
+NOTE: You need to setup the ser2net daemon on a system that has the P1 connection(s) to your smart meter(s).

-Packages/Applications needed:
+Packages/Applications needed by script:
 ```
 bc
 nc